Skip to main content

 The Role of Protein and Healthy Fats

 Protein is essential for producing the very peptide hormones that regulate metabolism and for building the lean muscle tissue that improves glucose disposal.
 Consuming adequate protein at each meal (aiming for 25-30 grams) stimulates the release of hormones that promote satiety, helping to control overall calorie intake.
-While protein does elicit a moderate insulin response, it is different from the sharp spike caused by simple carbohydrates.
-Including high-quality protein sources like lean meats, fish, eggs, and lentils is a cornerstone of this approach.

-Healthy fats, particularly monounsaturated fats and omega-3 fatty acids, play a crucial role in improving and modulating inflammation.
+Healthy fats, particularly monounsaturated fats and omega-3 fatty acids, play a crucial role in improving insulin sensitivity and modulating inflammation.
 Sources like avocados, nuts, seeds, and fatty fish help to stabilize blood sugar and support the structure of cell membranes, which can enhance receptor sensitivity.
 Medium-chain triglycerides (MCTs) are a unique type of fat that is readily used for energy and is less likely to be stored, further supporting a healthy metabolic state.

 Macronutrient Guide For Insulin Sensitivity